link1905/system-design-101/content/docs/web-service/communication-protocols/_index.md

 Some critical drawbacks of {{< term ws >}} include:

-- **Availability**: the server side depends on the client side and worsen its availability.
+- **Availability**: the server side depends on the client side and worsens its availability.
 - **Resource utilization**: a {{< term ws >}} connection is long-lived and tied to a specific server, making it bad for resource utilization.
   For example, a client relentlessly interacts with a fixed server,